 If you want to know more about our church, please fill out the connection card, and then visit us at the Next Steps area.

-Read more: 5 Tips to Prepare the Welcome Speech at Church
+Read more: How to Prepare the Welcome Greeting for Your Church

-Do this welcome greeting from the front every Sunday, unless your church is small enough for you to notice that you have no visitors.
+Introduce your church from the front every Sunday, unless your church is small enough for you to notice that you have no guests.

-You can overcome their objection by reminding them of your church’s mission to influence people for Christ.
-This welcome is a vital word for your church visitors to hear.
+You might hear from some regular attenders who will protest about hearing this visitor greeting every Sunday.
+Overcome their objection by reminding them of your church’s mission to influence people for Christ.
+It’s a prime moment to reaffirm your vision of welcome.
+This welcome is a vital word for your church guests to hear.

 Read more: Mothers Day Church Greetings that Honor All Mothers

-3. Give Your Guests a Clear Next Step that Sunday
+Do Give Your Guests a Clear Next Step That Day

-When you introduce your church to your guests, always offer a clear next step to where they can go get more information or ask their questions.
+When you introduce your church to your first-time attenders, offer a clear next step to where they can get more information or ask their questions.

-One church we visited invited guests to visit the “Connection Center” – a kiosk or table setup that was clearly marked.
+One church we visited gave clear invitaitons for guests to visit the “Connection Center” – a kiosk or table setup that was clearly marked.
 This table was in the lobby.

 By repeating this information week after week, you give your guests time and space to wait until they feel ready to take that step.